 UTAS Library plays a pivotal role in supporting the learning, teaching and research of the University.
 The Library has a physical presence in seven locations across four campuses and delivers a wide range of online resources and services both on and off-campus.

 The University is committed to ensuring the health and safety of its students when undertaking study, research or other work at a University campus or facility or undertaking approved field work activities.

-The University of Tasmania has campuses within the three main regions of Tasmania – Hobart in the south, Launceston in the north and Burnie in the north-west – ensuring full representation throughout the state.
-Our campuses make the most of Tasmania's geographical advantages including rivers, mountains and beaches and are close to business hubs and public facilities.
-In 2006 the University expanded, establishing two campuses in Sydney – Darlinghurst and Rozelle.
+The University of Tasmania has campuses within the three main regions of Tasmania: Hobart in the south, Launceston in the north and Burnie in the north-west – ensuring full representation throughout the state.
+We also have two campuses in Sydney.